martinescardo/TypeTopology/source/Todd/TBRDyadicReals.lagda.md

 ```

+We now define a map from dyadic rationals to TBRs.
+We wish to show
+that for any TBR, the embedding of the dyadic rational into the
+Dedekind reals is equivalent to the embedding of the TBR defined by
+mapping the dyadic rational to a TBR.

-want to prove that (x : ℤ[1/2]) → ⟦ map x ⟧ ≡ ι x
+More succintly, we prove that (x : ℤ[1/2]) → ⟦ map x ⟧ ≡ ι x.
+This

-We now wish to introduce the map from encodings to TBR's : ℤ[1/2] → 𝕋.
-The intuition behind the map is that ...
+requires numerous lemmas regarding normalise, the map, and the bounds
+on each level of a TBR.

 ```agda